Just Wright: Plot

 Scott is able to return to the NBA just before the playoffs and wins his first game back after a pep-talk from Leslie.
-As a thank you, he presents her with her grandfather's classic Mustang which he has had remodelled and restored, but also paid extra to leave a dent in the side door intact as Leslie says it reminds her of her grandfather.
-After taking her to dinner, They first share a kiss, and then spend the night together.
+Scott's team is headed back to the NBA finals.
+After that impressive win, the Nets are offering him a five-year contract to finish out the series.
+As a thank you, he presents her with her grandfather's classic Mustang which he has had remodeled and restored, but also paid extra to leave a dent in the side door intact as Leslie says it reminds her of her grandfather.
+After taking her to dinner, they first share a kiss, and then spend the night together.

 The next morning, Morgan arrives at Scott's door hoping to reconcile, saying that she has been in therapy to work on the abandonment issues which led her to leave Scott in the first place.
-Broken-hearted, Leslie believes she has no chance against Morgan and decides to leave.
+Heartbroken, Leslie believes she has no chance against Morgan and decides to leave.
 Scott, who feels he owes it to Morgan to try to work things out, reluctantly lets Leslie go.

 However, tensions quickly arise between Morgan and Scott as she continues planning their wedding while he wants to take things slow.
 Meanwhile, Leslie is surprised to discover she's being headhunted by many basketball teams impressed by her notable work helping Scott's recovery from his injury.
 Excited to get an offer from the Nets, Leslie realizes she would have to work with Scott and reluctantly turns the offer down.
 She then decides to interview with teams far from where she lives to put some distance between Scott, Morgan, and herself.

 During a televised interview, Scott credits Leslie with his recovery.
 After praising her, he comes to the realization that he loves her.
 Morgan, who has been watching the interview, also realizes Scott's feelings and urges him to reunite with Leslie.

 Chasing Leslie to a job interview in Philadelphia, Scott tells her that he loves her and urges her to reconcile with him despite the anger she might feel.
 In response, Leslie places a phone call to the Nets and accepts a position with them.